desmodev/desmodev.github.io/_posts/2023-12-20-3-tips-for-AGLC-Chinese.md

 inline: false
 ---

-This post highlights a few issues you may encounter when editing works that incorporate simplified or traditional Chinese using the _Australian Guide to Legal Citation_ (4th edition) referencing system.
+This post offers a few tips on editing texts that incorporate simplified or traditional Chinese source materials using the _Australian Guide to Legal Citation_ (4th edition) referencing system.

 **1. Cross-referencing and subsequent references**